shakeelrao/shakeelrao.github.io/_posts/2018-03-16-effective-stl-efficiency.md

 ---

 ### Overview
-Although the title of this post is _efficiency_, the objective is not how to write _efficient_ code, but how to leverage STL features to write _effective_ code (which is, by definition, also efficient).
+The objective of this post is to explain how to leverage STL features to write _efficient_ C++ code.

 Prior experience with C++ is recommended.